CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 1. Next click on _Decrypt File_.
 1. The tool will ask you to write the password of the private key, press _ok_.
 The file will be decrypted in the same location as the original file.

-In the decryption process, the private key must match the publick key that was used to ecrypt the data.
+In the decryption process, the private key must match the public key that was used to encrypt the data.
-In case of decryption, the public key is not mandatory, but if you have the public key of person who has ecrypted the file then you can use it to verify the ecryption signature.
-If you don't select your public key, the activity log will display the following (the decryption will be executed anyway):
+In case of decryption, the public key is not mandatory, but if you have the public key of person who has ecrypted the file then you can use it to verify the encryption signature.
+If you don't select a public key, the activity log will display the following (the decryption will be executed anyway):

 ```
 Sender public key has not been set, authenticity will not be verified.